collective/gatsby-source-plone/README.md

 ### Prettier Configuration

-This project uses Prettier for code formatting, the `.prettierrc` file contains the requisite custom settings the project
+This project uses [Prettier](https://prettier.io/) for code formatting, the `.prettierrc` file contains the requisite custom settings the project

 It's recommended that you setup _Format on Save_ so that your editor takes care of this automatically for you.
-In [Visual Studio Code](https://code.visualstudio.com/) this can be setup in project by adding the following to your Workspace settings (or in `.vscode/settings.json`):
+In [Visual Studio Code](https://code.visualstudio.com/) this can be setup in project by adding the following to your Workspace settings (or in `.vscode/settings.json`), while having the [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for Prettier installed:

 ```json
 {